ocelotconsulting/ocelotconsulting.github.io/_drafts/2016-10-03-letsencrypt-lambda.md

 That is awesome, I think most people can get behind free, especially since typical SSL cert costs range from $150-700 a year, and for a company managing a large number of domains the cost of procuring and managment of those certificates can be significant.

-SSL/TLS certificates are necessary in order to encrypt content over a web connection (think bank websites, online merchants, etc.) A big question when venturing out of the hobby world of personal websites, is how can I automate my SSL infrastructure (generating/renewing/configuring) using this certificate authority (CA), and how flexible can it be?
+SSL/TLS certificates are necessary in order to encrypt content over a web connection (think bank websites, online merchants, etc.) A big problem at enterprise clients is managing certificates, with procurement, expiration, and configuration management all driving costs.
+Users coming to Let's Encrypt are often trying to answer how to automate their SSL infrastructure (generating/renewing/configuring) using it as a certificate authority (CA), and how to take advantage of its flexibility.

 Unfortunately, most client implementations of the Let's Encrypt (LE)/[ACME protocol](https://github.com/ietf-wg-acme/acme/) leave something wanting.
 Either they're designed as more of a CLI option, which is great for an individual server/EC2 instance or they require a server to respond to domain challenges at a specific endpoint.